 Other nearby markers.
-At least 8 other Humbug Valley (a few steps from this marker); Tasman Koyom (a few steps from this marker); Baccala Ranch (approx. 6.2 miles away); Seneca (approx. 8.7 miles away); Cedar Chalet Bakery (approx. 9.3 miles away); Feather River Highway (approx. 9.3 miles away); Eby Stamp Mill (approx. 9.3 miles away); Rich Bar (approx. 9.4 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Humbug Valley (a few steps from this marker); Tasman Koyom (a few steps from this marker); Baccala Ranch (approx. 6.2 miles away); Seneca (approx. 8.7 miles away); Cedar Chalet Bakery (approx. 9.3 miles away); Feather River Highway (approx. 9.3 miles away); Eby Stamp Mill (approx. 9.3 miles away); Rich Bar (approx. 9.4 miles away).
 Touch for a list and map of all markers in Chester.

 More about this marker.
 This marker is located at Soda Springs.
 To reach Soda Springs from Lake Almanor take Humbug Road (County Road 307), then, at approximately mile post 6, take an unsigned road south toward the PG&E Yellow Creek campground.
 Soda Springs is about one mile south of the intersection.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 18, 2013, by Barry Swackhamer of San Jose, California.
-This page has been viewed 510 times since then and 28 times this year.
-Photos: 1, 2, 3, 4. submitted on June 18, 2013, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on June 18, 2013, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 579 times since then and 5 times this year.
+Photos: 1, 2, 3, 4. submitted on June 18, 2013, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.